How to Join Little Waltham & Great Notley

 How to register

 If you would like to join the practice you should ideally bring proof of address (Utility Bill etc) and your NHS (National Health Service) number with you when you come to register.
 You will then be giving a registration form and Patient Questionnaire to complete.
-After this is returned to the practice you will be given an appointment to see the Health Care Assistant for a New Patient Check, and this would complete the registration process.
+After this is returned to the practice you will be registered with the practice.
+If you are on medication you will need a New Patient Check with the doctor.

 Children 16 and under do not need to complete the registration form.
 An adult member of the family can register them by providing the required information and signing the registration application on their behalf.

 As a patient, you have the right to express preference as to which GP you wish to see.
 However, if you require an appointment and your preferred GP is not available, you will be offered an appointment with another doctor.
 If you still wish to see your preferred GP you may have to wait longer.

 We would kindly request that applications are submitted by 6pm to enable the registration process to be completed that day.
 Patients may need to return another day to complete the registration process for applications submitted after this time.

 Disabled patient facilities are also available at this practice.

 Limited parking at Little Waltham - no disabled parking at Great Notley , ramp and disabled toilets.

 These fact sheets have been written to explain the role of UK health services, the National Health Service (NHS), to newly-arrived individuals seeking asylum.
 They cover issues such as the role of GPs, their function as gatekeepers to the health services, how to register and how to access emergency services.